krr-up/flatland/README.md

 solve.py envs/pkl/test.pkl
 ```

-The resulting output will be saved as a GIF in the 📁 `output` folder.
+The resulting output will be saved as a `.gif` in the 📁 `output` folder.